 Nearly six in ten (59 per cent) cancer deaths occurred in people aged 75 and over in 2025.
 This increased from nearly 5 in 10 (48 per cent) in 2002, reflecting the ageing population structure in Wales.
 Most deaths for the main four cancer types also occur in this older age group.

 The cancer death rate remains considerably higher in the most deprived areas of Wales compared to the least deprived areas, with little change over time.
-In 2025, the cancer death rate was one-and-a-half times (54 per cent higher in the most deprived areas.
+In 2025, the cancer death rate was one-and-a-half times (54 per cent) higher in the most deprived areas.

 Professor Dyfed Wyn Huws, Director of WCISU, said: “This latest data highlights that cancer remains the leading cause of death in Wales, accounting for over a quarter of all deaths recorded in 2025.
 While our latest statistics show that the number of cancer deaths slightly decreased in 2025 compared to a trend of annual increases for many years, it is still too early to understand whether this reflects a sustained change following the pandemic.